[Update]: This blog post was updated on June 15, 2022.

-- Automatically match source IMAP and target Office 365 mailboxes.
+- Automatically match source IMAP and target Microsoft 365 mailboxes.

 - Overall, mailbox or job reports as well as instant alerts in the program inform you about the migration performance.
 You can also get reports directly into your Inbox.

 - Delta scan feature (Run delta migration) that allows you to re-run migration for already moved mailboxes to transfer newly arrived emails.
 This will not create any duplicates on the target server.

 - Create separate migration batches called migration jobs to better organize the whole process.
 You can easily manage all jobs via the 100% graphical user interface.